 THE COLLECTIVE

-Tashattot is a work in progress and a newly launched collective with a fluid and evolving set of actions.
+Tashattot is a work in progress with a fluid and evolving set of actions.
 It currently is and will always remain open to new ideas and experiences; continuously building on lessons learned and with practice.
-The collective strongly believes in the efficiency of open discussions, as the only way to grow and better address SWANA expat artists needs and aspirations, it therefore remains open to revi
+The collective strongly believes in the efficiency of open discussions, as the only way to grow and better address SWANA expat artists needs and aspirations, it therefore remains open to reviews, critiques, evaluations or any opinions related to its mechanisms.

 Contact us: